bengal865/web-year/web-u013-lab5-minimal-form.md

 ## 5. Submit Button Styling

-Create a clear "Call to Action."
+Create a clear Call to Action (CTA).

 * **Colors:** Set the background to a dark color (`#333`) and text to white.
 * **Padding:** Use `10px 20px` to make the button a large, clickable target.